taylordotfish/librecaptcha/README.rst

 librecaptcha is a free/libre program and library that allows you to solve `reCAPTCHA`_ challenges.

-*This does not automatically solve challenges.
-It provides an interface through which a human can solve them.*
+*librecaptcha does not automatically solve challenges and is not designed to make it easier to do so---it provides an interface through which a human can solve the challenges without proprietary software.*

 .. _reCAPTCHA: https://en.wikipedia.org/wiki/ReCAPTCHA